Get the Costa Rica information you need asap! Browse our article's content sections below...

 #1.
 The Club Rio Outdoor Center (i.e. everything below the “Club Rio” logo noted on the below property map)

 #2.
-The Springs Resort Hot Springs, including the hotel, facilities, pools, and hot springs (i.e., everything above the “Club Rio” logo noted on the below property map)
+The Springs Resort Hot Springs, including the hotel, facilities, and hot spring pools (i.e., everything above the “Club Rio” logo noted on the below property map)

 If you have read our blog post The Best Hot Springs In La Fortuna/Arenal, Costa Rica: Baldi, Ecotermales, Tabacon, or the Springs Resort? it may not come as a surprise that we think highly of the Springs Resort.
 What did surprise us, however, is how much we fell head over heels for the “resort” experience upon our most recent visit.
 As we have touched on in past posts, Ricky and I are hardly fancy travellers; we feel like fish out of water every time we need to trade in our chillax characters and comfort zone for luxury and all things sophisticated, so you can imagine how shocked we were to find ourselves with looks of elation on our faces while we basked like ballers at one of La Fortuna’s highest quality accommodations.